-Employment under FWS must be reasonably available.
-Work Study is not available and cannot be used during the summer.
+Employment under CWS must be reasonably available.
+CWS is not available and cannot be used during the summer.

-Work Study is paid hourly based on hours worked and is not dispersed in a “lump sum.”
+CWS is paid hourly based on hours worked and is not disbursed in a “lump sum.”
 Most students work 10 to 20 hours per week.
 Minimum wage in the state of Idaho is $7.25 per hour.

 - Demonstrate financial need (determined by your FAFSA)

 - Be enrolled at least half-time (6 credits).

 Checking your Work-Study balances:

 Students who have already applied for and received FWS and/or SWS can check their Work-Study balances on BengalWeb in the Finance tab after award-year employment begins.
 This will display remaining Work-Study balance, placement, and supervisor contact information.